-1704 (2) The EEO Officer, in conjunction with the committee on Human Resources and Employee 1705 Engagement and the Director, shall provide for annual training for all appointed officers and 1706 employees.
-Training shall include, without limitation, instruction on (i) House equal 1707 employment policies, including the complaint and investigation process; (ii) workplace 1708 harassment specifically, including techniques for bystander intervention and other best practices; 1709 (iii) prohibition on retaliation; and (iv) professionalism and respect.
-1710 Separate trainings shall be held for those appointed officers and employees who are supervisors 1711 and those appointed officers and employees who are not supervisors.
-The content of the training 1712 shall be tailored appropriately to the recipients.
-Supervisors shall be specifically trained on best 1713 management practices.
-1714 Each appointed officer and employee shall make a signed, written acknowledgement of their 1715 completion of the training, which shall be retained by the EEO Officer, who shall provide a copy 1716 to the Director to be maintained in their personnel file.
-1717 (3) The EEO Officer shall provide for appropriate additional training to members, officers or 1718 employees at any time that the EEO Officer deems necessary or appropriate, including upon the 1719 request of a member, officer or employee.
-1720 (4) The EEO Officer, in conjunction with the Director, shall provide for training for interns 1721 during the intern orientation process.
-The training shall include without limitation, instruction 1722 on: (i) House equal employment policies, including the complaint and investigation process; (ii) 1723 workplace harassment specifically, including techniques for bystander intervention and other 1724 best practices; (iii) prohibition on retaliation; and (iv) professionalism and respect.
-Each intern 1725 shall make a signed, written acknowledgement of the intern's completion of the training, which
+(2) The EEO Officer, in conjunction with the committee on Human Resources and Employee Engagement and the Director, shall provide for annual training for all appointed officers and employees.
+Training shall include, without limitation, instruction on (i) House equal employment policies, including the complaint and investigation process; (ii) workplace harassment prohibition on retaliation; and (iv) professionalism and respect. - Separate trainings shall be held for those appointed officers and employees who are supervisors and those appointed officers and employees who are not supervisors.
+The content of the training shall be tailored appropriately to the recipients.
+Supervisors shall be specifically trained on best management practices. - Each appointed officer and employee shall make a signed, written acknowledgement of their completion of the training, which shall be retained by the EEO Officer, who shall provide a copy to the Director to be maintained in their personnel file. - (3) The EEO Officer shall provide for appropriate additional training to members, officers or employees at any time that the EEO Officer deems necessary or appropriate, including upon the request of a member, officer or employee.

+- specifically, including techniques for bystander intervention and other best practices; (iii)

+- (4) The EEO Officer, in conjunction with the Director, shall provide for training for interns during the intern orientation process.
+The training shall include without limitation, instruction on: (i) House equal employment policies, including the complaint and investigation process; (ii) workplace harassment specifically, including techniques for bystander intervention and other best practices; (iii) prohibition on retaliation; and (iv) professionalism and respect.
+Each intern shall make a signed, written acknowledgement of the intern's completion of the training, which shall be retained by the EEO Officer, who shall provide a copy to the Director to be maintained in the Director's records. - (d) The EEO Officer shall develop practices and procedures for auditing House offices, including random audits, to ensure the maintenance of best practices.
+Audits may include interviews and